uu-core/IoT-Attacks-IDS/README.md

 # Installing Contiki-NG and Cooja
 Based on the Contiki-NG documentation available: https://docs.contiki-ng.org/en/master/doc/getting-started/Toolchain-installation-on-Linux.html

-The below instructions are intended for the university server where parts of the installation is already done.
-To install elsewhere, use the referenced documentation above and simply jump to the final step of the instructions below.
+Use the referenced documentation above and simply jump to the final step of the instructions below.

 1. Add yourself to the wireshark group:
 ```console